debezium/debezium-design-documents/DDD-61.md

   Run it under both enforcement mechanisms of §7.4, and with a tuple key as well as a scalar one, since the SQL Server and MySQL binlog paths only exist in tuple form.
   Assert that a tuple arity mismatch is a record-level error rather than an arbitrary winner, and that MySQL in GTID mode is rejected at startup instead of ordering on a partial order.
   Benchmark the scripted guard against the plain `index` path, since § Concerns / Gaps leaves that cost unquantified.
+* **Fan-out across many indices**, which is the default configuration rather than a variant.
+  One connector consuming many topics must write many indices from a single bulk request, and two topics carrying the same `_id` to different indices must both survive batch reduction rather than one displacing the other (§7.2).
+  Per-topic overrides (§12.10) must resolve independently, so that two topics in one batch can use different `write.method` and `mapping.mode` settings.
+  Closing one index mid-run must leave the others writing and must not fail the task, and the blocked resource's records must reach the DLQ rather than being dropped once `progress.stall.timeout.ms` elapses (§9.1); closing every index must fail the task.
+  A date-based `collection.name.format` must be run across a rollover boundary, asserting that templates are applied to the new indices and that per-resource tracking does not grow without bound.
 * **Failure modes.** Cluster unavailability mid-batch, 429 storms, mapping conflicts, malformed documents, and `strict` mapping rejections, under each `errors.tolerance` setting, asserting both DLQ contents and the resulting task state.
 * **Health.** A wedged bulk request must transition the task to `FAILED` within `progress.stall.timeout.ms` with the last Elasticsearch error attached.
 * **Confluent parity.** A test matrix that exercises each row of §13, so parity is a verified property rather than a documented intention.